arthur3486/ARVI/README.md

 `implementation "com.arthurivanets.arvi:arvi:X.Y.Z"`

-So, add the library core module dependency to your module-level `build.gradle` file.
+Which should be added to your module-level `build.gradle` file.

 ````groovy
 ext {